starJammer/grestclient/README.md

 # grestclient

 A REST client library written in go.
+Still under development.
+API can change at any time.

 ## Introduction